Dehydration: Treatment

 The most effective treatment for minor dehydration is widely considered to be drinking water and reducing fluid loss.
 Plain water restores only the volume of the blood plasma, inhibiting the thirst mechanism before solute levels can be replenished.
-Solid foods can contribute to fluid loss from vomiting and diarrhea.
+Consumption of solid foods can also contribute to hydration.
+It is estimated approximately 22% of American water intake comes from food.
 Urine concentration and frequency will return to normal as dehydration resolves.

 In some cases, correction of a dehydrated state is accomplished by the replenishment of necessary water and electrolytes (through oral rehydration therapy, or fluid replacement by intravenous therapy).
 As oral rehydration is less painful, non-invasive, inexpensive, and easier to provide, it is the treatment of choice for mild dehydration.
-Solutions used for intravenous rehydration must be isotonic or hypertonic.
+Solutions used for intravenous rehydration may be isotonic, hypertonic, or hypotonic depending on the cause of dehydration as well as the sodium concentration in the blood.
 Pure water injected into the veins will cause the breakdown (lysis) of red blood cells (erythrocytes).

 When fresh water is unavailable (e.g. at sea or in a desert), seawater or drinks with significant alcohol concentration will worsen dehydration.
 Urine contains a lower solute concentration than seawater; this requires the kidneys to create more urine to remove the excess salt, causing more water to be lost than was consumed from seawater.
-If a person is dehydrated and taken to a medical facility, IVs can also be used.

-For severe cases of dehydration where fainting, unconsciousness, or other severely inhibiting symptoms are present (the patient is incapable of standing or thinking clearly), emergency attention is required.
+For severe cases of dehydration where fainting, unconsciousness, or other severely inhibiting symptoms are present (the patient is incapable of standing upright or thinking clearly), emergency attention is required.
 Fluids containing a proper balance of replacement electrolytes are given orally or intravenously with continuing assessment of electrolyte status; complete resolution is normal in all but the most extreme cases.

+Prognosis

+The prognosis for dehydration depends on the cause and extent of dehydration.
+Mild dehydration normally resolves with oral hydration.
+Chronic dehydration, such as from physically demanding jobs or decreased thirst, can lead to chronic kidney disease.
+Elderly people with dehydration are at higher risk of confusion, urinary tract infections, falls, and even delayed wound healing.
+In children with mild to moderate dehydration, oral hydration is adequate for a full recovery.